Our Gang

 Where are they now?

 So what became of the Esquires, Les Rois, and Les Coeur Cognes?
 As is usually the case, the men expired first.
 Both the Les Rois and the Esquires closed up shop at the end of the 1972 school year.
 One explanation provided was many of the young men of that time were more interested in becoming “hippies” than frat boys.
 Changes in attitudes, hair styles, music, clothing, and diversions were all part of the cultural movement to emphasize one’s individuality, trading in some of the old values of the past for some new values of the future.
 The times they were a changing.
-The LCC had a much longer romance, breaking the last hearts in the 2007 school year.
-In its later years the LCC had girls who joined from both Wilson Hall and Sumter High.

 Our Gang